d0064/d0064/README.md

 ---

 I started exploring programming in 2020 with HTML, CSS, and JavaScript.
-These languages fascinated me with their ability to create interactive web content.
+These languages were the only one i wanted to learn which was hard because i didnt know alot about programming back then.

 I'm particularly interested in learning PHP and Ruby to learn more in web development.
 While i wanna learn almost everything about programming which is not possible, these two are the only ones ive been focusing on since the start.